• Skip to main content

 All of the hotels and tour operators in town offer a fairly similar range of options for tours around the area.
 You can choose which one is best for you – I would suggest making sure that Paradise Cave is included (it’s the highlight).

-It could be a good idea to book ahead and having something locked in, so this tour is a good option.
+It could be a good idea to book ahead and have something locked in, so this tour is a good option.

 This evening I suggest you stay in Phong Nha but be prepared for possibly a very early start.